Chile Retirement and Rentista Visa: Complete Guide for 2026

 Who can apply for a retirement visa in Chile?

 You do not necessarily need to be retired to apply for a retirement visa.
 This visa was previously called "Chile Retirement and Periodic Income Visa" and is now known as "Retirement/Rentista Visa".
-This visa allows you to work, start a business, and invest in Chile.
-But, of course, you can also enjoy your retirement if you choose to do so!
+It allows you to work, start a business, and invest in Chile.
+But you can also just enjoy your retirement if you choose to do so.

 By rentier (rentista), the Chile immigration service includes individuals with a recurring income generated by financial investments or real estate.
 Therefore, the definition is rather broad.
 Yet, the immigration service does not include remote workers/freelancers in this definition.